 Investments are considered based on a time horizon of at least two to three years, enabling us to benefit from the shorter term focus of most institutional investors.

 We look for a number of attributes that consistently apply to securities which produce attractive returns.
 In particular, a strong management team that is delivering on a robust strategy and generating value for shareholders; solid free cash flow; a strong competitive position; a supportive industry structure; strong balance sheet and attractive earnings or cash flow multiples relative to earnings risks and growth prospects.

 CBG believes this approach to investing works because the market regularly displays pricing inefficiencies.
 Causes of market mispricing include: a focus on shorter investment timeframes by most institutional investors; crowding in the largest stocks by market capitalisation, with other stocks being less well researched, and emotional and cognitive biases of investors.
 For example, aversion to short term losses may lead investors to avoid stocks which have experienced short term volatility or to sell positions too early to avoid potentially giving up gains.

 CBG undertakes a rigorous approach to stock selection and portfolio management.
-Ronni Chalmers, the Chief Investment Officer, has overall responsibility for the construction of the Portfolio and is supported by an investment team with research responsibilities assigned for specific industry sectors.
+Ronni Chalmers, the Head of Equities, has overall responsibility for the construction of the Portfolio and is supported by an investment team with research responsibilities assigned for specific industry sectors.

 Investment decisions are driven by bottom-up stock analysis, overlaid with macro and industry level considerations.